n0raban/PHPAxieSchool/README.md

 ## Give a try

-Run index.php from the browser, this will fetch the latest data on prices and scholars (at first time start) It will show the HTML manager report
+Run index.php from the browser, this will fetch the latest data on prices and scholars (at first time run only) It will show the HTML manager report

 > Note: First day will not show the SLP !!! (it needs 2 days to be calculated)